 Music is huge for me.
-I basically meditate with my ipod since it’s impossible for me to be still and clear my head.
+I basically meditate with my iPod since it’s impossible for me to be still and clear my head.
 It relaxes me like a warm blanket when I’m feeling anxious.
-When life and news is good, music gives me something to bounce to while I do the grateful dance.
+When life and news are good, music gives me something to bounce to while I do the grateful dance.

 Silence.
 I can’t silence my entire house or its inhabitants, but I can silence myself for a few hours.
 It helps to focus on my mind and not my mouth.

 Organizing and purging.
 Clearing the clutter clears my head, gives me a sense of control and burns calories.
 I’ve been doing a ton of this lately.
 It’s exhausting physically, but mentally relaxing.

 Cleaning like a housekeeper.
 Even the dog avoids me when I have a broom in hand, a spray bottle in the other and eyes narrowed while looking at the corners and countertops.
 I do not clean like this over good news.
 Strictly frustration or anger fuels this type of elbow grease, but it really works.

 I’ve found that these activities are better than chewing my nails to nubs, or endless ranting.

 What do you do to process the positive and negative stressors of life?